cy-elec/cy-elec.github.io/hydra.md

             This process requires you to be a System Administrator.
       * Option B:
           1. open the powershell
-          1. type "taskkill.exe /f /im vcsUpdater* ; taskkill.exe /f /im hydra*" and hit enter
+          1. type "taskkill.exe /f /im hydra* ; taskkill.exe /f /im vcsUpdater*" and hit enter

   1. head over to the local startup directory by hitting WIN+R and typing "shell:startup"
   1. Delete G3_Launcher.bat